Subcutaneous administration: Medications

 Medications commonly administered via subcutaneous injection or infusion include insulin, live vaccines, monoclonal antibodies, and heparin.
 These medications cannot be administered orally as the molecules are too large to be absorbed in the intestines.
 Subcutaneous injections can also be used when the increased bioavailability and more rapid effects over oral administration are preferred.
 They are also the easiest form of parenteral administration of medication to perform by lay people, and are associated with less adverse effects such as pain or infection than other forms of injection.

 Insulin

 Perhaps the most common medication administered subcutaneously is insulin.
 While attempts have been made since the 1920s to administer insulin orally, the large size of the molecule has made it difficult to create a formulation with absorption and predictability that comes close to subcutaneous injections of insulin.
 People with type 1 diabetes almost all require insulin as part of their treatment regimens, and a smaller proportion of people with type 2 diabetes do as well — with tens of millions of prescriptions per year in the United States alone.

 Insulin historically was injected from a vial using a syringe and needle, but may also be administered subcutaneously using devices such as injector pens or insulin pumps.
 An insulin pump consists of a catheter which is inserted into the subcutaneous tissue, and then secured in place to allow insulin to be administered multiple times through the same injection site.

+Antibiotics

+In addition to established uses such as insulin administration, the subcutaneous route has increasingly been investigated for the delivery of selected antibiotics as an alternative to intravenous therapy in specific clinical contexts.
+Available pharmacokinetic and clinical evidence indicates that several time-dependent agents, including β-lactams (e.g. ceftriaxone) and glycopeptides (e.g. teicoplanin), can achieve systemic exposures comparable to intravenous administration while avoiding the need for venous access.
+This strategy may be particularly relevant for patients with difficult venous access, within outpatient parenteral antimicrobial therapy programs, and in palliative care settings; however, its use remains largely off-label and is supported primarily by observational studies and pharmacokinetic data.